 Now that you've categorized all your transactions and made any necessary adjustments, you have a full picture of the income earned during your financial year, and the expenses incurred to support that income.
 You also know what your business has, what it owes, and what’s left for you, the owner!

 Take a moment to review your year-end financial statements.
-If this isn’t your first year in business, compare your business’s performance this year to its performance last year, and take the time to think about your goals for the year ahead.
+If this isn’t your first year in business, compare your business’s performance this year to its performance last year, and take some time to think about your goals for the year ahead.

-Here’s what you should plan to share with your accountant:
+Here’s what you should plan to share with your accountant

 Preparing to file your own taxes